HackYourFuture-CPH/corona-hack/README.md

 ## Picking a winner
-We will make a panel that will pick the best idea based on these goals
+Sherry List will be responsible for the panel that will pick the best idea based on these three criteria

-- Does the idea solve a real problem
-- Is the idea clearly explained
+### Originality
+The project needs to create new solutions or apply existing solutions in a new, innovative way.

+### Feasibility
+The project must be realistic in terms of the legal, technological and scientific aspects of the solution.
+It should be possible to realise the project within a few months (exceptions can be made for particularly impactful solutions with a long-term perspective).

+### Impact
+The project should make a real difference in the struggle to save lives, communities and businesses.
+It should make a significant positive change for a large number of people or for groups particularly affected by the corona crisis.